Patrick Vahe: Early life

-High school career

 Playing high school football at Euless (Texas) Trinity, Vahe was ranked as the No. 4 prospect at guard and No. 79 overall among the ESPN 300.
 In July 2013, he committed to play college football for the University of Texas.

 College career

 He played college football for the Texas Longhorns from 2015 to 2018.
 He appeared in 48 games for the Longhorns, including 45 games as a starter.
 He was named to the Outland Trophy preseason watch list in 2018.

 Professional career

 Baltimore Ravens

 Vahe was signed by the Baltimore Ravens in May 2019, but he was released during final roster cuts on August 30, 2019.

 Los Angeles Wildcats

-In October, he was picked up by the Los Angeles Wildcats in the 2020 XFL Draft.
+In October, he was picked up by the Los Angeles Wildcats in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.